Sri Dakshinamukha Nandi Tirtha Kalyani Kshetra

 Sri Dakshinamukha Nandi Tirtha Kalyani Kshetra is a small temple located in front of the Gangamma temple and diagonally opposite to the Kadu Malleshwara temple on 2nd Temple Street, Malleswaram layout in the north-western area of Bangalore city, Karnataka, India.

 The temple is also known as Nandi Tirtha, Nandishwara teertha, Basava teertha or simply as Malleswaram Nandi gudi.
 The main deity of the temple is Shiva, in the form of a Shiva Linga (lingam).

-Source of the name "Dakshinamukha Nandi Tirtha Kalyani Kshetra"
+The temple was rediscovered in 1997 after being buried for 400 years.

+Toponymy

-The focal point of this temple is a unique stone Nandi which is positioned facing the Southern direction – Dakshina in Kannada.
-‘Dakhshinamuka Nandi’ means ‘South facing Nandi’.
+The focal point of this temple is a unique stone Nandi which is positioned facing the Southern direction – (Dakshina in Kannada) - as opposed to eastwards usually found in Indian temples.
+‘Dakhshinamuka Nandi’ means ‘South facing Nandi.

 There is a continuous stream of water that flows out of the Nandi’s mouth, which is considered to be holy water, referred to as ‘Tirtha’ in Kannada.

 The water from the Nandi’s mouth falls onto the Shivalinga and flows into a stepped tank in the middle of the temple, called a ‘Kalyani’ - Temple tank in Kannada.

 ‘Kshetra’ means a ‘place’ in Kannada and is often used to refer to a place or region of historical or religious importance.

 The combination of all the above elements adds up to the official name of the temple.